asshah4/aim/README.md

 ## Introduction

-The `murmur` package is intended to help build causal models with an underlying focus of **directed acyclic graphs**.
-However, instead of starting purely from a diagram, this package intends to allow modeling to occur simultaneously, and then leveraging the patterns within the data to help cut away *confounders* and other terms for a more parsimonious causal model.
+The `murmur` package is intended to help build causal models with an underlying focus on exploration.
+However, instead of starting purely from a **directed acyclic graph**, this package intends to allow modeling to occur simultaneously, and then leveraging the patterns within the data to help cut away *confounders* and other terms for a more parsimonious causal model.
 The premise is that there are two components in studying causality:

 1. Causal model diagrams
 2. Hypothesis testing and statistical analysis